Arke64/SupportBot/README.md

 # SupportBot

-A bot that does things.
+An IRC bot that does things.
 Depends on https://github.com/SirCmpwn/ChatSharp